remy/retrobot/README.md

 ## Prerequisites

 Before creating the retrobot, you need to [create a new Slack bot](https://my.slack.com/services/new/bot) and record your API token.
-You can, if you like, also use the [retrobot](https://github.com/remy/retrobot/blob/master/icon.png) image as your avatar for your bot.
+I'd recommend using one of the [🤖 emojis](http://emojipedia.org/robot-face), or you can, if you like, also use the [retrobot](https://github.com/remy/retrobot/blob/master/icon.png) image as your avatar for your bot.

 ## The quick way